 Not only the status of a term determines whether the term is in use, such as published, but you can also set effective start and end dates to specify when a term is in use.

-You must have the Admin role for the Watson Knowledge Catalog app to create terms.
+You must have the Admin role for the Watson Knowledge Catalog service to create terms.
 Other users can only view terms.

 Some Watson Knowledge Catalog plans have limits on the number of terms you can create.